virtual-labs/exp-liquid-viscosity-iitk/experiment/aim.md

-Finding Viscosity of Liquid by Rotating Cylinder Method
+To find Viscosity of Liquid